 Not only could you lose, but in some downturns, such as 2008's market crash, you can lose big.
 In that instance, stocks dropped by nearly 60%.
 Based on this, we believe that the potential reward from investing over a short period of time is not worth the risk.
 Taking risks makes sense when you've got the time horizon and the discipline to ride out short-term negative fluctuations - but many investors underestimate what "short-term" can be.
 On rare occasion, markets can be down over periods of 5 or even 10 years.
 For short-term goals, protecting the money becomes a priority to ensure you don't have losses by the time you need the funds.

-For this reason, Wealthsimple created the Save account.
+For this reason, Wealthsimple created the Cash account.
 Instead of keeping cash in your chequing account generating virtually nothing, you have an alternative to generate a bit of growth while keeping your principal guaranteed.